 This is where the story shifts from vision to apparent vaporware.
 A cloud console, available sometime in 2021, will deliver what Dell spokespeople call “a unified and seamless experience.”
 Think about that: Dell is taking its existing products and attempting to force them into an as-a-service model—in which each product has its own independent management APIs—and somehow deliver a unified and seamless experience.
 To date, Dell has been unsuccessful at unifying the products it currently offers, each having its own management consoles.
 So, we have doubts about how a new operating/leasing model is supposed to stitch that together, and the likelihood of successful delivery given Dell’s history.

-Pure as-a-Service is based on a portfolio that is designed with a simplicity-first mantra for interoperability and ease of use, ensuring that you’re not forced to find new ways to integrate disparate products together to address your business goals as you scale.
+Evergreen//One is based on a portfolio that is designed with a simplicity-first mantra for interoperability and ease of use, ensuring that you’re not forced to find new ways to integrate disparate products together to address your business goals as you scale.
 Teams benefit from a common user experience designed to be intuitive and straightforward.
 And it all can optionally be managed by Pure’s existing Pure1 cloud-management and workload-planning software.
 Pure1 allows you to easily manage your fleet—from traditional to mobile devices—with added intelligence that you can use to plan for new workloads modeled after telemetric data from around the world.
 You benefit from the assistive remediation and proactive support delivered by Pure1.

 Is Project Apex Really Future Proof?

 Dell’s new approach is really just putting its existing products on subscription.
 This means that whether a customer subscribes or purchases, they are still plagued by the same technical hurdles inherent in Dell’s products.
 Sure, you may only pay for what you use (with significant minimum commitments), but when it comes time to refresh the hardware in that subscription, prepare for forced downtime.
 This could also be described as Headache-as-a-Service.